How To Start Dating At Different Stages Of Life

 Why Twenty-Somethings Should Avoid Being Friends With Benefits

 Twenty something dating is an interesting time.
-You are either playing the field and having fun, or you are actively searching for the person with whom you will want to spend the rest of your life.
+You may be playing the field and having fun, or actively searching for the person with whom you will want to spend the rest of your life.

-One thing that is common amongst twentysomethings is friends with benefits or friends who have sex but who are not involved in a serious relationship with one another.
+One thing that tends to be increasingly common amongst twentysomethings is friends with benefits or friends who have sex but who are not involved in a serious relationship with one another.
 While this may be fun at first, it can get very messy very quickly.
-In almost every case, one person will develop stronger feelings for the other, and it is often unclear when the moment has passed at which the coupling could have ended and spared that person's feelings.
+Often, one person will develop stronger feelings for the other, and it is often unclear when the moment has passed at which the coupling could have ended and spared that person's feelings.

 Whether your hookups are to fill a void or are a carefree way of having fun with each other, being friends with benefits can become a bad habit, and it can ultimately result in either self-destruction or the destruction of what might have been a solid friendship, but has now been ruined by making things more awkward than either of you can ever come back from.

 If you're okay with leaving casual sex as strictly casual, then stay safe and have fun.
 Check the labels at the door, and enjoy yourself, whether it's for one night or several.
-If you find, however, that you are veering more toward companionship than unadulterated fun, then it is time to reevaluate your life goals.
+If you find, however, that you are veering more toward companionship, it may be time to reevaluate your life goals.
 Be open and honest with your partner.
 Don't lead him or her on.
 And don't expect more from him or her than they are willing to give.

 Dating Advice For Thirty-Somethings